 Other recent engagements include Dottore Malatesta in Donizetti’s Don Pasquale at the Mendocino Music Festival, the Page in Donizetti’s Roberto Devereux with the San Francisco Opera, Banquo in Verdi’s Macbeth, Zaccaria in Nabucco and Rocco in Beethoven’s Fidelio with West Bay Opera.

 In 2018 Mr. Brady was awarded the Audience Favorite and First Place awards in the Tier II Category of the James Toland Vocal Arts competition in Oakland, CA. Later that year he was selected to advance to Regionals in the San Francisco District of the Metropolitan Opera National Council Awards.
 In 2020 he was selected to be a semifinalist for the Metropolitan Opera National Council Awards.

-This summer he had the honor of participating in the Merola Young Artist Program at San Francisco Opera, and has been invited to participate in the program again in 2021.
+Benjamin had the honor of participating in the Merola Young Artist Program at San Francisco Opera in 2021, and he will be an apprentice artist at the Santa Fe Opera in 2022.

 Originally from Denver, Colorado, he received his BM in Vocal Performance at the University of Michigan.